amf-paulinho/scriptdrop/README.md

 # What would be your next couple of tasks if you had more time?
 I still have a lot to do!

-* Use best practices to hide sensitive data, like secret keys from external APIs
+- [ ] Use best practices to hide sensitive data, like secret keys from external APIs

-* Develop a more user friendly Interface using Phoenix LiveView, Sockets or even VueJs
+- [ ] Develop a more user friendly Interface using Phoenix LiveView, Sockets or even VueJs

+- [ ] Add Some filters availability to facilitate users life

+- [ ] Using Socket to Change Order Status, I left a simple combo box, which can break down the business workflow.

+- [ ] UI Data Formatting

-* More application security to prevent attacks
+- [ ] More application security to prevent attacks

-* I think I did not put unique keys in some necessary places, I would like to double check Everything
+- [ ] I think I did not put unique keys in some necessary places, I would like to double check Everything

-* Change a bit the application  “phoenix contexts design patterns”, I don't think I made the best decisions in terms of clarity, but still pretty decent.
+- [ ] Change a bit the application  “phoenix contexts design patterns”, I don't think I made the best decisions in terms of clarity, but still pretty decent.

-* Some features require filters availability to facilitate users life

-* Using Socket to Change Order Status, I left a simple combo box, which can break down the business workflow.

-* The home page, that is the control panel of pharmacies and couriers must be refactored.
+- [ ] The home page, that is the control panel of pharmacies and couriers must be refactored.
 I am using an “IF” that I did not like, but to change this I would need more time to study Phoenix

-* The system's administrative area should be rethought, but this would take a long time, so I looked for a solution that could show my skills and also solve the problem.
+- [ ] The system's administrative area should be rethought, but this would take a long time, so I looked for a solution that could show my skills and also solve the problem.

-* Use more Elixir Pattern Match
+- [ ] Use more Elixir Pattern Match

-* UI Data Formatting

-* Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider'
+- [ ] Change a filed name in the Table Users (it can be confusing) change 'provider' to 'login_provider'

-* UI validation (message to the user)
+- [ ] UI validation (message to the user)

-* Solve a Bug that a left.
+- [ ] Solve a simple Bug that a left.
 I couldn't get the current local date, only UTC, this was frustrating, because I left it for fine-tuning thinking it would be commonplace, but it is not.

-* Replace Comboboxes to AutoComplete and enable in-line registration of customers, addresses, drugs, etc. For sure using LiveView or Sockets
+- [ ] Replace Comboboxes to AutoComplete and enable in-line registration of customers, addresses, drugs, etc. For sure using LiveView or Sockets

-* Create a new entity in the database to track Orders (Business Workflow)
+- [ ] Create a new entity in the database to track Orders (Business Workflow)

-* Finish the functionality the able User to enter a list of items that compose an Order
+- [ ] Finish the functionality the able User to enter a list of items that compose an Order

 # How could we change the project to be more interesting?
 In fact, this project is very interesting, because I think it was designed in a way that a Junior programmer has the sense of exceeding expectations